Estimated reading time: 4 minutes

 What do Adders look like?

 Adders usually grow up to around 50 – 60cm, although they can get as big as 90cm.
 The body has a zig-zag pattern, and the head has a distinctive V-shaped marking.
-Their natural habitat is at the edges of field and woodland along with sandy area.
+Their natural habitat is at the edges of fields, woodland, and sandy areas.
 You will also find Adders on top of heathers, and they love to lie sun.
-If the weather is bad, then they curl up inside the heather to shelter.
+If the weather is terrible, they curl up inside the heather to shelter.

 The Adder is the only poisonous or venomous snake in the UK.
 As a result, they can prove to be dangerous if your dog is unlucky to be bitten.
 The venom is fairly mild compared to many other snakes but requires immediate attention from your vet so that the antidote can be given.
 In a few cases, bites from an Adder.
 It can be fatal.

 Unfortunately, snake bites are not always easy to fund.
 One of the reasons is that the snake will do its best to remain hidden.
 As a result, you may not realise that your dog has been bitten when it makes a noise, let alone suspect a snake.
 If you have been in a wooded area to check your dog over for any red, tender, sore, hot or painful spots on their body, this could warrant further investigation.

 As with any issues with your dog, phone the vet Symptoms of a snake bite if in doubt.

 - Two small puncture marks along with bruising and possibly blood

 - Swelling – although this can take up to 2 hours.